forestgrape/coronavirus/index.md

 ### Evidence from Biological Properties

-From the [Biology Related to Betacoronaviruses](#biology) lower respiratory tract entry for Sars-Cov-1/2 is obligate for infection.
+From the [Habitat of the Betacoronavirus](#habitat) lower respiratory tract entry for Sars-Cov-1/2 is obligate for infection.
 As described in [deposition locations](#deposition-locations) only aerosols and tiny dry particulates enter the lower respiratory tract.
 So the two primary transmission forms are aerosol and dry form.
 Since aerosols usually are cleared quite well with the mucus suggests that the dry form is most infectious.

 <p id="spread-patterns">---</p>